Here's Why People Keep Dying On Mount Everest

 It doesn't take a mountaineer to understand that impaired judgment and high altitudes are not a great combination.
 But add ego and a sticker price that's comparable to a brand new luxury SUV, and you've got all the ingredients for death and despair.

-According to Business Insider, people who have summit fever are so wrapped up in the quest to reach the top of the mountain that it becomes a part of their identity.
+People who have summit fever can get so wrapped up in the quest to reach the top of the mountain that it becomes a part of their identity.
 That means they stop considering alternatives that don't align with that goal — alternatives like turning around when they run out of oxygen, or abandoning their push for the summit because they're just not physically capable of getting there.

-Falls are common, too, even for experienced climbers.
-In 2012 a Sherpa died after failing to clip his safety harness to one of the aluminum ladders that bridge large gaps in the ice.
-In 2016 another Sherpa fell to his death while working on a route 500 feet below the summit.
+Falls are common on Mount Everest, even for experienced climbers.
+In 2012, a Sherpa died after failing to clip his safety harness to one of the aluminum ladders that bridge large gaps in the ice, and in 2016, another Sherpa fell to his death while working on a route 500 feet below the summit.
 In 2017, Indian climber Ravi Kumar made it to the summit only to die after a 650-foot fall into a crevasse.
 So that's just a gentle reminder — no matter how skilled you are, no matter how far you've come, Everest might still get the last word.

 Green Boots may have been a victim of summit fever

-The most famous body on Mount Everest is called Green Boots — most people believe Green Boots was once a climber named Tsewang Paljor, although no positive identification was ever made.
+The most famous body on Mount Everest is called Green Boots, who most people believe was once a climber named Tsewang Paljor, although no positive identification was ever made.
 Green Boots got his nickname from the brightly colored pair of hiking boots he was wearing, which climbers had to step over on their way to the summit.
 For a long time, Green Boots served as an elevation marker, helping climbers know how far into the death zone they were and how much further they would have to go.

 In 2014, someone moved Green Boots.
 It's still a mystery as to who did it and why, although it seems likely that the good Samaritan thought the guy should finally rest in peace rather than spending eternity as a landmark.

-Green Boots, if he is indeed Tsewang Paljor, is an example of someone who may have a succumbed to summit fever — according to the Epoch Times, Paljor pressed on to the summit despite being warned against it by his deputy team leader, who predicted bad weather.
-Paljor and his companion made it to the summit, but a blizzard struck during their descent and they never made it back to camp.
+Green Boots, if he is indeed Tsewang Paljor, is an example of someone who may have succumbed to summit fever: Paljor pressed on to the summit despite being warned against it by his deputy team leader, who predicted bad weather.
+Paljor and his companion made it to the summit, but a blizzard struck during their descent, and they never made it back to camp.

 David Sharp froze to death as more than 40 climbers passed him by

 The most controversial death on Mount Everest was that of British mountaineer David Sharp, who was in fine physical condition and yet still succumbed to the elements.
-Sharp froze to death in the same cave as Green Boots, but his death was controversial because as many as 40 different climbers passed by without stopping to help.
+Sharp froze to death, and his death was particularly controversial because as many as 40 different climbers passed by without stopping to help.

 The public reacted to Sharp's death with outrage, although many climbers defended the actions of the other people who were on the mountain that day.
-According to Eight Summits, incapacitated climbers in the death zone basically can't be rescued, and Sharp was already near death from severe frostbite.
+Incapacitated climbers in the death zone basically can't be rescued, and Sharp was already near death from severe frostbite.
 One of the climbers who received the brunt of the criticism was double amputee Mark Inglis, who was himself suffering from severe frostbite and had to be partially carried down the mountain by his Sherpas — and yet, the public was outraged that he hadn't stopped to help.

 Sharp was climbing Everest solo, with insufficient oxygen, no Sherpa companions, and no radio.
-That didn't make him any less worthy of help, but it does explain why he was dying alone in Green Boots' cave.
+That didn't make him any less worthy of help, but it does explain why he was dying alone.
 Still, Sharp's death is seen by many as one of Everest's most shameful moments, an example of how in the death zone it's frequently every climber for himself.

 Sergei Arsentiev died when he went back up the mountain after a successful climb